|

 Figure 1: Stations around the Howard Hanson Dam (enclosed in the black box).
 Selected stations are labeled.
 Please click on the figure to see the full-size image.

-Figure 2: 2010 water year accumulated precipitation for Cougar Mountain SnoTel (green) compared to the 30-year normal (dashed black).
-The accumulated precipitation for the 2009 water year is also plotted (dashed blue).
+Figure 2: 2010 water year accumulated precipitation for Cougar Mountain SnoTel (green) compared to the 30-year normal (black).
+The accumulated precipitation for the 2009 water year is also plotted (blue).
 Please click on the figure to see the full-size image.

 Figure 3: 2010 water year accumulated precipitation for Landsburg (green) compared to the 30-year normal (dashed black).
-Please click on the table to see the full-size image.
+The preliminary station data has many consecutive days of missing data in February, March, and April (indicated by the blank space on the graph) so the cumulative precipitation sum is now underestimated.
+Please click on the figure to see the full-size image.
+[This figure will no longer be updated due to the large amount of missing data].